 - a breakdown of how much money will be required to set up and run the business,

-A business plan will also usually include an overview of the market the business operates within, the customers the business plans to target and what marketing methods will be used.
+- Overview of the market the business operates within, the customers the business plans to target and what marketing methods will be used.

-The last thing to be written is usually the executive summary - which should appear at the front of the business plan.
+- The last thing to be written is usually the executive summary - which should appear at the front of the business plan.
 It rounds up all the detailed information contained in the main body of the business plan.

 A business plan does not need to be a lengthy document but should provide the key elements.

 Business plan templates

 These simple and professional business plan templates from Best Templates can help you set out your business idea, plan the road map for your business formation and help you attract funding.